 After it is installed you can decide on your main keyword or keyphrase for each post and place it in the space provided.

-Decide on a catchy title for each of your blog posts/articles.
+Create a big list of catchy titles then decide on a catchy title for each of your blog posts/articles.
 The goal is to get people to click through when they see it.

 Finally, you want to enter a summary (must include keyphrase) that describes your article, this is called the meta description.
 It is also crafted in such a way to get the click.

 Ensure that you head over to the settings and change your permalinks to have the post name.
 Here is an example so you understand.